ForestFrog/PowerShell-Youtube-dl/README.md

 #

-For advanced users, the youtube-dl.ps1 script, which is found in the folder `C:\Users\%USERNAME%\Scripts\Youtube-dl\scripts`, can be ran via the command line and passed parameters so that this script can be used in conjunction with other scripts or forms of automation.
+For advanced users, the youtube-dl.ps1 script, can be ran via the command line and passed parameters so that this script can be used in conjunction with other scripts or forms of automation.
 Make sure to add the `C:\Users\%USERNAME%\Scripts\Youtube-dl\bin` folder to your PATH so that youtube-dl.exe and the ffmpeg files can be located.

 **youtube-dl.ps1's parameters are as followed:**